xingyingwang/smart_contracts/assessment_information.md

 This page: https://www.durham.ac.uk/media/durham-university/departments-/common-awards/documents/assessment-documents/guidance-documents/Assessment-Guidelines_Oral-Presentations.pdf, from Durham University, also provides some good information for creating a presentation.

 ### Uploading your presentation
-- After you deliver your presentation you will be expected to record and deliver your presentation by the following Friday, to BART.
+- After you deliver your presentation you will be expected to record and deliver your presentation by the following Friday, 7 April, to BART.
-- You will upload a pdf on your presentation slides, including a link to your presentation which can be stored in one-drive.
+- You will upload a pdf on your presentation slides, including a link to your recorded video presentation which can be stored in one-drive.
 - You may make small changes to your presentation based on the feedback you receive in Week 11.
 - In case you make changes, you must record this on a supplementary slide page at the end of your presentation.
 If you don't, you can use this to comment on the feedback you received.